 - Competitive analysis: What are competitors shipping that users are celebrating?
 What complaints appear consistently in competitor reviews?
 G2, Capterra, and App Store reviews are publicly available competitive discovery data.

-Discovery ends with a problem statement: a 3–4 sentence description of the problem, who experiences it, how frequently, and why current solutions are insufficient.
+Discovery ends with a problem statement: a 3 to 4 sentence description of the problem, who experiences it, how frequently, and why current solutions are insufficient.
 This becomes section 1 of your PRD.

 Once discovery confirms a problem worth solving, the PM's job is to specify the solution clearly enough that engineering can build it without the PM in every meeting.
 This is where the PRD is written.